VOICE OF DEMOCRACY

 The National Association of Broadcasters (NAB) started the Voice of Democracy Scholarship program in 1947.
 The VFW became a national sponsor in the late 1950s and assumed sole responsibility for the program in 1961.
 The competition was created to allow students in grades 9-12 to express themselves regarding democratic ideas and principles.
 Each year, nearly 64,500 9-12 grade students from across the country enter to win their share of more than $2 million in educational scholarships and incentives awarded through the program.

 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
 A complete list of other national scholarships ranges from $1,000-$16,000, and the first-place winner from each VFW Department (state) wins a minimum scholarship of $1,000.
 Want to apply?
-Read the rules and eligibility requirements, and download and complete the 2022-2023 Voice of Democracy entry form here.
-All student entries must be submitted to our VFW Post by midnight, Oct.
-31. Submission may be mailed to the address below or emailed to CMD@vfw152.org
+Read the rules and eligibility requirements, applications must be turned in to us by midnight, Oct.
+31. Download and complete the 2023-2024 Voice of Democracy entry form here.
+Entries can be mailed to our PO Box below or emailed to CMD@vfw152.org

 Want to catch up on everything that happened this year?
-You can watch the full virtual Parade of Winner's ceremony which was streamed live on Facebook, or see this year's complete list of winners.
+You can watch the full Parade of Winners ceremony which was streamed live on Facebook, or see this year's complete list of winners.

 Attention Teachers!